 Although I typically find myself baking various treat atleast once a week, there is one recipe that some would consider my ‘signature.’
 I whip these cookies up for all occasions, from parties to hostesss gifts.
-Upon hearing the said cookie’s ingredients, people tend to make a face that says “that can’t be good.”
-But then one bite, and they’re forever hooked.
+Upon hearing the ingreadients that go into them, people tend to make a face that says “that can’t be good.”
+That look is quickly erased after one bite though, and they’re forever hooked.
 So don’t knock it ’til you try it!
 Introducing:

 As much as I’d like to claim this recipe as my own, it originally came to me via one of my idols, Timothy Ferris, of the 4 Hour Chef.
 When I met Tim in New York a couple years ago while on his NYC Food Marathon, I forgot to tell him how his Pistachio Rosemary White Chocolate Chip Cookies were the best thing that ever happened to my baking repertoire.